scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 * Course bookings will need to be paid in full prior to the start of your course, in order for you to attend.

 <br>
-## Future Digital Academy courses dates
+## Future Scottish Digital Academy courses dates
 Further dates in 2018 will be confirmed in January 2018.
 If you would like to be kept informed of upcoming courses please email [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot).

 ## Location